haoranliu666/FinancePapers/README.md

 DemocratTilt
 = 1 if cases involving labor or environmental crimes;
 = -1 if immigration crimes;
-= 0 if crimes that do not easily lend themselves to a partisan classification
+= 0 if crimes that do not easily lend themselves to a partisan classification.

 Control for judge, crime type, and year fixed effects.
 ```